AdguardTeam/AdguardKnowledgeBase/11.vpn/010.adguard-vpn-general/020.adguard-vpn-is-the-better-option/docs.en.md

      </div>
 </div>

 This little ‘feature’ deserves special mention.
 In fact, many users crave for dark mode, so we couldn’t ignore it and added a theme switch for all AdGuard VPN products.
 Choose the one you like more — light, dark, or system.
-Hope you’ll join the dark side :)
+Hope you’ll join the dark side.

 - - - - -